 3. Merge grayscale and color sections back into one final packet in order.
 Merge PDF

-PDF to Grayscale examples
+Convert PDF to Black & White examples

 Convert a colour report for monochrome printing